DylanFrenchCarroll/Web-App-Assignment-1/README.md

 . . . .
 List each route supported by the app.
 For each one state the associated view and whether it's public/private (requires authentication) . . . . .

-- /articles (public)- displays all published articles - title and author only.
+- http://localhost:3000/ (public)- displays all published posts - title, artist and link only.
-- /articles/:id (private) - detail view of a particular article.
+- http://localhost:3000/posts/x (public) - "x" is the post number.
+Detailed view of a particular post.
+Shows comments and can add comments here.
-+ /articles/:author:id - display all articles by a specific author.
-- etc
-- etc
+- http://localhost:3000/help (public) - help page with some text
+- http://localhost:3000/login (public) - login/sign up page

 ## Storybook.

 . . . . .
 Include a screenshot of the fully expanded list of stories from the tool's UI (see below).
 Group the stories appropriately (e.g. Contact page group) . . . .

-![][stories]
+![][./img/story1.png]
+![][./img/story2.png]
+![][./img/story3.png]

 . . . .
 (Optional) State any non-standard Storybook add-ons used and include a screenshot(s) to illustrate.

 ## Backend (Optional).

-. . . . .
-Briefly explain any backend used by the app (e.g. JSON-server, Open API) . . . . . .
+Instead of manually using the hardcoded data from the stubApi.js file, i put the data into a JSON file as the code is less smelly that way.
+At the moment the app only reads data from the JSON file as i could not get the express server to work with my project to allow more CRUD and authentication.
+Now the stubApi.js file just has functions that I still use instead of having data and functions.

 ## Authentication (Optional).